ZenithDang/analytics_wiki/Analytics High Level/Statistics.md

 [Statistics](https://en.wikipedia.org/wiki/Statistics) is the study and process of collecting, organizing, analyzing, interpreting and visualizing data.
 As such, given Machine Learning is just a method of analyzing and sometime, interpreting data, it can be said to be a sub-field of statistics that applies algorithms and optimization to model data.

-That being said, some data professionals and academics consider machine learning an AI to be a distinct field from statistics.
-As is the case argued by this author [here](https://www.nature.com/articles/nmeth.4642).
+That being said, some data professionals and academics consider machine learning an AI to be a distinct field from statistics, as is the case argued by this author [here](https://www.nature.com/articles/nmeth.4642).